 Even though Google Analytics is best for most websites and blogs out there, you might be looking for a solution to display your website traffic stats on your website too.
 With Google Analytics, you can’t directly display total live traffic reports on your website.

 Displaying website traffic statistics on your website will;

 - Make your site stands out from competitors.

 - Build the trustworthiness between your site and the reader.

 - Motivate you to increase website traffic!

 Although the above points look pretty impressive, you should know the downsides of showing live traffic stats on your website.
 I will talk about it later in this article.
-Meanwhile, check out the main topics that have been covered in this post.
+Meanwhile, check out the main topics covered in this post.

 - Should You Show Live Traffic Reports on Your Site?